 Haima Bird Electric EV1

-Chinese automaker Haima Automobile, in partnership with Bird Electric, unveiled its first electric car for India, Bird Electric EV1, which will be priced at Rs.10 lakh on-road.
+At the Auto Expo 2020, Chinese automaker Haima Automobile, in partnership with Bird Electric, unveiled its first electric car for India, Bird Electric EV1, which will be priced at Rs.10 lakh on-road.
 Haima will be manufacturing the EV1 in partnership with Bird Electric at the plant in Manesar, Haryana.
 The EV1 will be offered in two variants – one with a range of 200 km per charge and another with a 300 km range.
-The car was expected to roll out in the second half of 2021 but the project could be slightly delayed due to COVID-19.
+The car was expected to roll out in the second half of 2021 but the project could be delayed due to COVID-19 and the prevailing geopolitical tensions with China.

 The Bird Electric EV1 comes fitted with a 20.42 kWh or a 28.5 kWh battery according to the variant and produces a power of 30 kW and a torque of 95 Nm or 150 Nm.
 The EV1 can achieve a top speed of 120 km/h and the battery can be charged to full capacity in 9 to 11 hours.